DoNOF/DoNOF-Documentation/docs/intro.md

-# DoNOF: Donostia Natural Orbital Functional Software
+# Donostia Natural Orbital Functional Software

 DoNOF is an open-source implementation of natural-orbital-functional-based methods for quantum chemistry.